“High-class haven for the musically-minded, hidden in the heart of Prague”

 A satisfying buffet breakfast (included in room price) is served in the hotel’s winter garden.
 If you need more to drink than fresh vitamin juice, plump for the “Posh Breakfast”: champagne, caviar, scrambled eggs with smoked salmon, and strawberries.

 In summer light lunches are served on the roof terrace, but if music be the food of love, play the Coda!
 Under the expert eye of Prague's premier chef David Sasek, dinner in the crisp, light-filled dining-room is something else.
-It’s no wonder Coda is rapidly working its way into the address books of Prague’s glitterati (Ivana Trump is one A-list diner).
-It's not a cheap evening out, (starters from Eur 12), but now is the time to splurge.
+It’s no wonder Coda is rapidly working its way into the address books of Prague’s glitterati.
+It's not a cheap evening out, but now is the time to splurge.

 Open with caramelised fig in 15 year-old balsamic vinegar, or seared scallops wrapped in Serrano.
 Follow with baked breast of guinea fowl, or seared venison with sweet potato.
 If your palette is in danger of being spoilt forever, take a break from Coda at the city's vast variety of dining establishments.